section-engineering-education/engineering-education/content/articles/react-query-data-fetching-and-server-state-management/index.md

 <!--more-->
 However, there are a few negative aspects to it, like state management and data fetching.

-Server state management is a little different from other libaries.
+Server state management is a little different from other libraries.
 In React.js, it is asynchronous and the data persists remotely without any direct control.
-This means that we have to update, cache, or re-fetch the data to efficiently manage the state in React.js applications.
+This means that we have to update, cache or re-fetch the data to efficiently manage the state in React.js applications.

 [React Query](https://react-query.tanstack.com/) is a pre-configured library that aims to solve these complexities.

-Using React Query, we can fetch, cache, and update data in React based applications in a simple and declarative manner without mutating the global state.
+Using React Query, we can fetch, cache, and update data in React-based applications in a simple and declarative manner without mutating the global state.

 ### Goal
 Nowadays, almost every web application works with remote data.
-Unfortunately, for developers, data fetching and handling server state in React applications is easier said, than done.
+Unfortunately, for developers, data fetching and handling server states in React applications are easier said, than done.

 As developers, we need to rethink about: